-- d.
-Should a policy of meaningful inclusion be enforced, whereby every eligible and able-bodied athlete and/or Unified partner participate in each game, a coach can file a protest if the opposing team did not follow the policy.
+- 16.2.4 d.
+Should a policy of meaningful inclusion be enforced, whereby every eligible and ablebodied athlete and/or Unified partner participate in each game, a coach can file a protest if the opposing team did not follow the policy.
 Exception: if the coach notified the opposing team, umpire and scorekeeper prior to or during the game that the athlete or Unified partner would not participate.
-Protest would follow procedures in accordance with Article I, with penalties and consequences to be determined by the Sports Rules Committee, Games Rules Committee or Games Management Team - 3.
-Protests Involving Judgment and Interpretation of Rule
+Protest (i.e. due to medical reasons) would follow procedures in accordance with Article I, with penalties and consequences to be determined by the Sports Rules Committee, Games Rules Committee or Games Management Team - 16.3 Protests Involving Judgment and Interpretation of Rule